SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 awkward - difficult to use, do, or deal with

-fairly - more than average, but less than very
+fairly (QUITE) - (adverb) more than average, but less than very:
+She's fairly tall.
+I'm fairly sure that this is the right address.

 mainly - usually or to a large degree